Time passed, and soon November was here.

 “Not just with money, but with something else,” said Sean.
 “I’m going to make sure that he pays me back in every way possible.”

 The movie started after 15 minutes of previews.
 Within a few minutes, everyone in the theater was hooked.
-The children were entertained by the story while the scenery fascinated the journalists.
-Yet, the main part was the fact that Lacey Parrish appeared to be a more confident character than Harry Potter was.
-She never gave into despair and was not afraid to stand up for what she believed in.
-(Plus, she didn’t need anyone to tell her about her destiny, as she said, ”I make my own destiny,” at the end of the movie.)
+The story entertained the children while the scenery fascinated the journalists.
+Yet, the main part was the fact that Lacey Parrish appeared to be more confident than Harry Potter was.
+She never gave into despair and wasn’t afraid to stand up for what she believed in.
+(Plus, she didn’t need anyone to tell her about her destiny, as she said, “I make my own destiny,” at the end of the movie.)

-“Wow,” said Logan as he looked over the results of his latest scheme. ”Frostfall" had managed to overtake ”Harry Potter & the Sorcerer’s Stone" in a matter of a few days.
+“Wow,” Logan said as he looked over the results of his latest scheme.
+“Frostfall” had managed to overtake “Harry Potter & the Sorcerer’s Stone” in a matter of days.
 It was all thanks to him, Dicky, and Andrea.
-“I never thought that this would work itself out.”
+“I never thought this would work itself out.”

 “I did,” said Andrea, “if for my own kids being entertained by Frostfall.”

-“How did you know to use the fear of witchcraft in order to force schools and libraries to give up the Harry Potter books?” said Dicky.
+“How did you know to use the fear of witchcraft to force schools and libraries to give up the Harry Potter books?” said Dicky.

-“That it did,” said Dicky, “because nobody is allowed to ignore Father Diego.”
+“That it did,” said Dicky, “because nobody’s allowed to ignore Father Diego.”